Molotov cocktail: Great Britain

-Early in 1940, with the prospect of immediate invasion, the possibilities of the petrol bomb gripped the imagination of the British public.
+Early in 1940, with the prospect of immediate invasion of Great Britain, the possibilities of the petrol bomb gripped the imagination of the British public.
 For laypersons, the petrol bomb had the benefit of using entirely familiar and available materials, and they were quickly improvised in large numbers, with the intention of using them against enemy tanks.

 The Finns had found that they were effective when used in the right way and in sufficient numbers.
 Although the experience of the Spanish Civil War received more publicity, the more sophisticated petroleum warfare tactics of the Finns were not lost on British commanders.
 In his 5 June address to LDV leaders, General Ironside said:

 Wintringham advised that a tank that was isolated from supporting infantry was potentially vulnerable to men who had the required determination and cunning to get close.
 Rifles or even a shotgun would be sufficient to persuade the crew to close all the hatches, and then the view from the tank is very limited; a turret-mounted machine gun has a very slow traverse and cannot hope to fend off attackers coming from all directions.
 Once sufficiently close, it is possible to hide where the tank's gunner cannot see: "The most dangerous distance away from a tank is 200 yards; the safest distance is six inches."
 Petrol bombs will soon produce a pall of blinding smoke, and a well-placed explosive package or even a stout iron bar in the tracks can immobilise the vehicle, leaving it at the mercy of further petrol bombs – which will suffocate the engine and possibly the crew – or an explosive charge or anti-tank mine.

 By August 1940, the War Office produced training instructions for the creation and use of Molotov cocktails.
 The instructions suggested scoring the bottles vertically with a diamond to ensure breakage and providing fuel-soaked rag, windproof matches or a length of cinema film (then composed of highly flammable nitrocellulose) as a source of ignition.